 Logitech G X52

-While the G X52 isn’t this list’s forerunner in terms of buttons and functions, it certainly ties several other entries for having a decent amount.
-While it’s an older model now, the X52 was cutting-edge in its day, and this is why it’s still relevant even now.
+While the G X52 isn’t this list’s forerunner in terms of buttons and functions, it certainly ties several other entries for having a solid amount.
+While it’s an elderly model at this time, the X52 was, actually, cutting-edge in its day, and this is why it’s still relevant even now.

 From a coloring perspective, the X52 could be worse.
 The silver-on-black color scheme of the X52 is attractive, if slightly outdated.
 If the silver look is too much for you, a pro version of the X52 is available in all black, but it does seem to be prone to more issues than the standard X52.